akka/akka-grpc/plugin-tester-java/README.md

-# sbt-plugin Tester for Scala
+# sbt-plugin Tester for Java

 Use this project to test the behavior of the sbt plugin without the need of separately releasing it from within the main build.